Byron/godi/src/md/usage.md

 $ godi sealed-copy ~/valuables -- /Volumes/backup01/valuables /Volumes/backup02/valuables
 ```

-Have a look at [this video](../mov/godi-sealed-copy.mov) for some action.

 If you have the time and if you want to absolutely sure that the destination data is exactly what you expect, you can use the `--verify` flag.
 That way, all data will be verified right after all copy operations are finished.
 Please also note that this will re-read all written data, which takes additional time.

 ```bash